Holiest sites in Islam: Twelver

+Sufism

 Mazar Ghous

-Mazar Ghous in Baghdad, Iraq is the holiest site in Sufi Islam.
+Mazar Ghous in Baghdad, Iraq is one of the holiest sites in Sufi Islam.
 It is dedicated to the founder of Qadiryya Sufi order, Abdul Qadir Gilani.
 The complex was built near the Bab al-Sheikh (ash-Sheikh Gate) in al-Rusafa.

 Tomb of Shah Rukn-e-Alam

 The Tomb of Shah Rukn-e-Alam in Multan is considered the third most holiest site in Sufi Islam.
 It is the mausoleum of Multan's Sufi saint Sheikh Rukn-ud-Din Abul Fateh.
 It is one of the most impressive shrines in the world.
 The shrine attracts over 100,000 pilgrims to the annual Urs festival that commemorates his death.